johnnykungdev/userDoc_online/docs/8-troubleShooting.md

 ## Cannot Open Figma In The Browser

-The failure could be caused by using unsupported versions of browser or unsupported operation system on the computer.
-The supported browsers and operating system are listed below.
+The failure could be caused by using unsupported versions of browser or unsupported operation systems on the computer.
+The supported browsers and operating systems are listed below.

 Versions of browsers: